SpongeBobSun/ReactNative-TL-DR/launching.md

 ## Since you want to read it anyway...

 Open the project we created in previous chapter, or open a project of your own if you prefer.
 Then go to `AppDelegate.m`.
-This is where we start
+This is where we start.

 _AppDelegate.m_